List of Sailor Moon characters: Tuxedo Mask

 Mamoru Chiba (地場 衛, Chiba Mamoru) is a student who is older than Usagi.
-When he was young, he was in a car accident that killed his parents and erased his memories.
+When he was young, he was in a car accident that killed his parents and lost his memories.
 He and Usagi share a special psychic connection, and he can sense when she is in danger.
 This inspires him to take on the guise of Tuxedo Mask and fight alongside the Sailor Guardians when needed.
 After an initially confrontational relationship, he and Usagi remember their past lives and fall in love again.

 Sailor Mercury

 Ami Mizuno (水野 亜美, Mizuno Ami) is a fourteen-year-old bookworm in Usagi's class, who is quiet yet intelligent and rumored to have an IQ of 300.
 She can transform into Sailor Mercury, the Guardian of Water and Wisdom.
 Despite her shy exterior, she is passionate about learning and taking care of those around her and hopes to eventually become a doctor like her mother.
 She tends to be the practical one of the group and is secretly a fan of pop culture and romance novels, and becomes embarrassed when this is pointed out.
 She owns a handheld computer which can scan and detect virtually anything which she needs information about.
-Her theme color is blue.

 Sailor Mars

 Rei Hino (火野 レイ, Hino Rei) is an elegant fourteen-year-old miko (shrine maiden).
 Because of her work as a Shinto priestess, she has limited precognition and can dispel or nullify evil using special ofuda scrolls, even in her civilian form.
 She transforms into Sailor Mars, the Guardian of Fire and Passion.
 She is very serious and focused and easily annoyed by Usagi's laziness, but cares about her.
 In the anime adaptation, Rei is portrayed as boy-crazy and short-tempered, while in the manga and live-action series she is depicted as uninterested in romance and more self-controlled.
 She attends a private Catholic school separate from the other girls.
-Her theme color is red.

 Sailor Jupiter

-Makoto Kino (木野 まこと, Kino Makoto) is a fourteen-year-old girl who is a student in Usagi’s class.
+Makoto Kino (木野 まこと, Kino Makoto) is a fourteen-year-old girl who is a student in Usagi's class.
 She excels at hand-to-hand combat and is rumored to have been expelled from her previous school for fighting.
 She is unusually tall and strong for a Japanese schoolgirl, and transforms into Sailor Jupiter, the Guardian of Thunder and Courage.
 Because her parents died in a plane crash years ago, she lives alone and takes care of herself.
 She cultivates her physical strength and domestic interests, including housekeeping, cooking and gardening.
 Her dream is to marry a young handsome man and to own a flower-and-cake shop.
-Her theme color is green.